lena-schwert/Forecasting_Simulation/Forecasting_Simulation_Exam_Recap.md

 - `acf()` plots the autocorrelogram of a time series

 - `HoltWinters()`

+  - x
+  - alpha, beta, gamma
+    - if `beta = FALSE`, exponential smoothing is done
+    - if `gamma = FALSE`, no sesonality is fitted
+  - seasonal = c("additive", "multiplicative")

 - create white noise: `w <- rnorm(n, sd = 20)`